ELGAS Knowledge Hub

 The sizing information available can be confusing because manufacturers and suppliers are trying to provide a simple answer to what can be a complicated question.

-Some suggest that you should use the number of bathrooms in your home to calculate the size of system that you need, while others recommend you consider the number of people in your family.
+Some suggest that you should use the number of bathrooms in your home to calculate the size of tankless water heater NZ (continuous gas hot water NZ) that you need, while others recommend you consider the number of people in your family.

-In some cases, a worst-case scenario is used to recommend the size of the system required, and this can result in a much higher hot water consumption calculation than your actual water use.
+In some cases, a worst-case scenario is used to recommend the size of the tankless water heater NZ (continuous gas hot water NZ) required, and this can result in a much higher gas hot water consumption calculation than your actual gas hot water use.

 Buying Too Large Wastes Money

-The result is that many people end up buying a larger system than they need.
+The result is that many people end up buying a larger tankless water heater NZ (continuous gas hot water NZ) system than they need.

-This costs them extra money when they buy the hot water system and will, in many instances, increase the ongoing operating costs.
+This costs them extra money when they buy the tankless gas hot water system and will, in many instances, increase the ongoing operating costs.

-Simultaneous shower use is one of the fundamental determining factors.
+Simultaneous shower use is one of the fundamental determining factors when choosing a tankless gas hot water system.

 • Do they all take showers at the same general time of day?